-A physicist views the economy as a collection of interacting units.
+As do economists, physicists view the economy as a collection of interacting units.
 This collection is complex; everything depends on everything else.
 The interesting problem is: how does everything depend on everything else?
-Physicists are looking for empirical laws that will describe, and theories that will help understand, this complex interaction [2-5].
+Physicists are looking for robust empirical laws that will describe-and theories that will help understand-this complex interaction [2-8].

-To a physicist, the most interesting thing about economics is that it is dominated by fluctuations, e.g., stock averages such as the S&P 500.
-If we make a curve of the values of this index over a 35-year period, we see a fluctuating signal (Fig. 1a).
+To a physicist, the most interesting thing about an economic time series-e.g., the S&P 500 stock average index-is that it is dominated by fluctuations.
+If we make a curve of the values of the S&P 500 over a 35-year period, we see a fluctuating signal.
 Statistical physicists are particularly interested in fluctuating signals.
-The nature of this fluctuation immediately suggests to a physicist a model that was developed 100 years ago by Bachelier: the biased random walk [6].
+The nature of this fluctuation immediately suggests to a physicist a model that was developed 100 years ago by Bachelier: the biased random walk [9].

 A one-dimensional random walk is a drunk with a coin and a metronome.
-At each beat of the metronome the coin is flipped-heads means one step to the right, tails one step to the left.
-If we look at our S&P 500 plot placed alongside a graph of a one-dimensional biased random walk-it is biased because it uses a "biased coin" that has a slight tendency to go up rather than down-we physicists see a reasonable visual similarity (Fig. 1b).
-In fact, many economic pricing models-e.g., Black and Scholes-use this biased random walk in a slightly dressed-up form.
+At each beat of the metronome, the coin is fipped-heads means one step to the right, tails one step to the left.
+If we look at our S&P 500 plot placed alongside a graph of a one-dimensional biased random walk-it is biased because it uses a 'biased coin' that has a slight tendency to go up rather than down-we physicists see a reasonable visual similarity.
+In fact, many economic pricing models-e.g., Black and Scholes-use this biased random walk.